mednax-it/public-challenges/selenium-javascript-greenfield/README.md

 Please build us a green-field Javascript project implementing the [Selenium Web-Driver in Javascript](https://www.selenium.dev/selenium/docs/api/javascript/index.html).

-You should create one or more scripts that perform the following things:
+You should create a series of test scripts that perform the following user actions:

   - Browse to the Calculator App
-  - Create a test for doing addition - Add 1 and 3
+  - Add 1 and 3
-  - Create a test for doing subtraction - Minus 4 from 9
+  - Subtract 4 from 9
-  - Create a test for doing multiplication - Multiply 3 by 1
+  - Multiply 3 by 1
-  -  Create a test for doing division - Divide 10 by 2
+  - Divide 10 by 2

 When you are done, share the code with `@max_at_mednax` via github.